 Warm, glowing skin is a recipe for peach perfection in our book.
 This highlighted, dewy skin with peach eyes and blush is a subtle way to wear the monochromatic trend.

 True to its name, Milk Makeup's Lip + Cheek is ideal for use on both cheeks and lips.
-When applying highlighter, be sure to blend it on areas of the face where the sun would naturally hit—i.e. cheekbones, above the cupid's bow and brow bone.
+When applying highlighter, be sure to blend it on areas of the face where the sun would naturally hit—think cheekbones, above the cupid's bow, and brow bone.

 Peach Lids, Pink Cheeks

 If makeup artist Katie Jane Hughes is wearing peach, it's inevitable everyone will follow suit.
-Known for creating some of the most drool-worthy makeup looks on herself and celebrities, this peach eye makeup paired with soft pink cheeks and blush shows us that peach makes eye color pop in an instant.
+Known for creating some of the most drool-worthy makeup looks on herself and celebrities, her peach eye makeup paired with soft pink cheeks and blush shows us that peach makes eye color pop in an instant.

-Applying shadow all the way to the brow bone helps eye color to truly stand out.
+Applying shadow all the way to the brow bone helps your eye color to truly stand out.
 We recommend dabbling with the L'Oréal Paris Paradise Enchanted Eyeshadow Palette to recreate this look.

-Blush is never a bad idea and peach blush is just what we love to perk up our skin instantly.
-This beautiful display of peach blush is blended on the eyes and carried down to the apples of the cheeks in a colorful, chic way that has us feeling instantly inspired.
+Blush is never a bad idea, and peach blush is just what we love to perk up our skin instantly.
+This beautiful display of is blended on the eyes and carried down to the apples of the cheeks in a colorful, chic way that has us feeling instantly inspired.

 All you need to recreate this look is blush, like the above from Laura Mercier—apply it first as an eyeshadow, then move on to generously blending on cheeks.
 What's not to love about that?

 A touch of peach on the cheeks and voila—the skin exudes that post-yoga natural flush that everyone wants on a daily basis.
 Applying a dewy, cream blush to the cheeks is a great tip all year-round, even in the colder winter months.

-Dab a product like Nudestix Nudies Blush in Sunset Strip ($32), on apples of cheeks and blend with your fingers (or the built-in blush brush) until you have your desired wash of color.
+Dab a product like the Nudestix Nudies Blush in Sunset Strip on the apples of your cheeks and blend with your fingers (or the built-in blush brush) until you have your desired wash of color.